aerogear-attic/aerogear-aerodoc-backend/readme.md

 You should log in with john/123 , he has admin rights and create leads and send notification.

+## Configure the Push Server Details

+On the left menu you should have a link to ```Push Configuration``` .
+From there you can create and manage your push configs.
+You should have at least 1 config available.

+You can have more than one config but only one can be active.
+This can be useful when you have to switch between localhost and an OpenShift hosted Push Server for instance.
+Switching from one config to another can be done at runtime and no restart is needed.
+Just select the config you want and make sure it has ```active``` enabled.

 ## Creating a lead

 Use the form to create a new Lead